 Current filter:

 In July 2018, the Predator Free Hawke’s Bay team announced plans to get behind the country’s goal to become Predator Free by 2050.
-The first phase of the $4.86 million project focuses on removing possums from 14,500 hectares of land on Māhia Peninsula within four years, known at Whakatipu Māhia.
+The $4.86 million project, known at Whakatipu Māhia, focuses on removing possums from 14,500 hectares of land on Māhia Peninsula.
 The knowledge gained in Māhia will be used to develop a low-cost farmland control and eradication model applicable to other areas of the region and New Zealand.

 Hawke’s Bay Regional Council is investing $1.17 million in the project.
-Other funding partners are the Department of Conservation, Manaaki Whenua Landcare Research and Predator Free 2050 Ltd
+Other funding partners are the Department of Conservation, Manaaki Whenua Landcare Research and Predator Free 2050 Ltd.

 Check out the Predator Free Hawke's Bay website to learn more about the projects.